 For those who haven’t tried it before, working from home occupies this abstract, slightly daunting, world.
-Sure, it’s fun to work in your PJs all day, and eat Pop Tarts on tap without judgement.
+Sure, it’s fun to work in your PJs all day and eat Pop-Tarts on tap without judgment.
 But what about loneliness?
 And don’t you struggle to focus?

 With the spread of Coronavirus forcing record numbers of employees to make the transition, here are some common myths, dissected – and the Spike hacks that’ll keep you on track:

 You may indeed – but not in the way that you think.
 When you work from home, your biggest enemy is not that washing pile or free cable TV: it’s online.

 You’re under pressure to be present and alert in a way that makes up for your lack of physical presence.
 And this means you may well spend your entire working day firing off messages in Slack or Asana, without actually *doing* anything.

 These messaging apps are attention drains, and all the more so if you have three running at once.
 It takes a lot of energy just to switch between platforms: and every time you try to settle down, a notification is there to throw you off course.
 This happens without you even being aware of it, because the instant alerts are so addictive.

 The solution?
 Ditch the different apps you use and focus everything in one place.
 With Spike, you can run all your messages, video calls, file sharing, group chats and more from your inbox.
 This means you can collaborate seamlessly, without breaking focus or flow.

 Working from home can be a lonely business, but not if you play your cards right.